Three Things I Avoid Saying to My Kids

 3. “Boys don’t do that”

 The strict gender roles of our society place limitations on both girls and boys.
-There is a lot of discussion about how girls feel pressure to be beautiful, quiet, small and selfless.
+Girls feel pressure to be beautiful, quiet, small, and selfless.
 I can personally relate to the harm of this narrative.
+As I said, I spent years of my life trying to make my body and emotions smaller in hopes of being more appealing to others.

 Boys also feel intense societal pressure to conform.
 However, the message is different.
 They are expected to be strong, tough, and unemotional.
-This can lead to men being unable to have meaningful connections, unable to be creative and unable to enjoy life.
+This can lead to men being disconnected and unable to have meaningful relationships, unable to be creative, and unable to enjoy life.

-I want my boys to enjoy their lives and be who they were created to be.
+My deepest hope is for my kids to enjoy their lives and be who they were created to be.
 I don’t want them to feel trapped by what our modern culture thinks they should be.
-I also don’t want them to be teased.
+This can be hard because obviously, I don’t want them to be teased.

-It can feel hard when my son wants a pink water bottle, reacts emotionally or wants to paint his toe nails, not to discourage these “girly” things.
-While these choices seem small, I don’t want their joy to be limited by some silly rules.
+It can feel hard when my son wants a pink water bottle, reacts with big emotions, or wants to paint his toenails, not to discourage these “girly” things.
+While these choices may seem small, I don’t want their happiness to be limited by some silly rules.
 Instead, I encourage them to do what they enjoy.

-While I try not to use these phrases, they can still spill out in moments of frustration or inattention.
+I have to admit that while I try not to use these phrases, they still spill out in moments of frustration or inattention.
 I believe parenting is not about perfection, but rather intention.
+I fully acknowledge I am still learning, growing, and definitely do not have all the answers.

-My hope is that with some simple changes, I can avoid some of the harmful narratives common in our culture.
-I want to empower my kids to be emotionally intelligent, intuitive eaters, truly confident as the wonderful people they were created to be.
+My hope is that with some simple changes, I can avoid some of the harmful narratives common in our culture that I had to un-learn.
+I want to empower my kids to be emotionally intelligent, intuitive eaters, and truly confident as the wonderful people they were created to be.

 Thanks for reading!